 PRN Preferred: The combination of yellow flushing to orange is stunning, and this is our favorite deep yellow Magnolia.

 Japanese Mahonia is often confused with Mahonia bealei, but the foliage is a darker, glossier green, and the texture is finer, with more leaves per stem.
+According to Michael Dirr, each flower is larger and brighter yellow than M. bealei.
 It is evergreen, and produces fragrant yellow flower panicles in February and March.
 Bees and insects benefit from the blooms on warm winter days, and birds love the glaucous blue fruit in early summer.
+The new taxonomist designation for Mahonia japonica is Berberis japonica.

-Virginia Bluebells are pink in bud and the nodding bells turn a bright lavender-blue as they open above blue-green foliage.
+Virginia Bluebells are pink in bud and the nodding bells turn a bright lavender-blue as they open above blue-green foliage; flowering for about 3 weeks in early spring.
 The leaves usually turn yellow and disappear by mid summer, so it is best to use these with other, later, shade perennials.
 In a moist setting they will slowly colonize a large area.
+Mertensia virginica is native to eastern Canada and the central and eastern United States, typically found in nutrient-rich, moist soils of floodplain forests.

 'Skyracer' Purple Moor Grass has tall seedheads in mid summer that are very showy above short, green foliage which turns yellow in the fall.
 Introduced by Kurt Bluemel, it holds up well in the winter.
 Bruce Crawford of The Rutgers Gardens calls Molinia a 'ghost plant' because you can see things through the airy seedheads.
 Molinias tolerate moist soils well.